galaktor/arch-aur/spine/README.md

  * download spine for linux and your architecture (32/64 bits)
   * either full version via your license email *or* trial version from the spine website
  * download these scripts somewhere on your system
- * edit PKGBUILD and set 'spinevar' variable to the path to your spine tarball (full or trial version, doesn't matter)
+ * edit PKGBUILD and set 'spinetar' variable to the path to your spine tarball (full or trial version, doesn't matter)
  * advanced archers might want to change other things in the script, such as install directories etc.
  * run 'makepkg'
  * install the resulting package (.xz) using pacman ("pacman -U"; see Arch wiki for details)